 There’s currently a huge demand for cyber security professionals, and a worrying shortage of talent.
-In fact, recent research revealed that Europe is set to face a significant shortfall of cyber security professionals by 2022.
+Research has revealed that Europe is facing a significant shortfall of cyber security professionals.
 So how do we solve this problem – and fast?
 Perhaps you have the answer …